vishal16498/Quiz_GUI_App/README.md

 Set of True/False questions is imported into the GUI using API endpoint of Open Trivia.

-The questions are set of 10, it can be customised in the Data file under parameters.
+The questions are set of 10 in JSON format, it can be customised in the Data file under parameters.

 Credits: https://opentdb.com/